PX4/PX4-user_guide/en/modules/modules_driver.md

 ### Description
-Smart battery driver for the BQ40Z50 fuel gauge IC.
+Generic driver for smbus smart-batteries, with additional support for Rotoye Batmon & BQ40z80/50

 ### Examples
 To write to flash to set parameters. address, number_of_bytes, byte0, ... , byteN